awshanks/labstandup/readme.md

 This AWS lambda function proved the name of person to host the next lab / team stand up and is invoked by an Alexa Skill with the following utterances:

 "who's turn is it next"
-"who will take tomorrows stand up"
+"who will take tomorrow's stand up"
 "who will be the next presenter"

 **DynamoDB**